 There’s no better way to look boho than with a pretty maxi.
-This mixed print dress with the ruffle hem is a classic boho style.
+This mixed print dress with the ruffle hem is a classic boho chic style.
 The off the shoulder neckline, bell sleeves, and suede block heel pumps move us into the present, by aligning with current trends.
-A chic white bag with a structured shape gives this outfit more of an haute-hippie, rather than a hippie-dippie feel.
+A chic white bag with a structured shape gives this outfit more of an Haute-hippie, rather than a hippie-dippie feel.

 5. Mix Prints